Keighley Cougars: Post war

 Guest players who had played for Keighley during the war years returned to their own clubs when regular competition was resumed in 1945.
 There were also a number of local players who had joined the club during the war years who blossomed into notable members of the senior side.
 Keighley finished sixth from the bottom of the league table.

 On 14 February 1948, Keighley were the victims of one of the biggest Challenge Cup upsets when they were defeated 2–10 by Cumbrian junior club, Risehow and Gillhead.
 Fortunately for Keighley they had established an 11–0 lead in the first leg of first round at Lawkholme Lane, though they only scraped home on aggregate by a matter of three points.
+Prop-forward Chris Brereton became player-coach on 15 June 1948.

 Keighley's highest attendance was set at 14,500 for the Challenge Cup clash against Halifax on 3 March 1951.
 For the second time in their history, Keighley reached the final of the Yorkshire Cup in 1951.
 On their way to the final held at Fartown, they defeated Castleford, Halifax and Hunslet.
 Until half-time Keighley were well placed against their opponents – Wakefield Trinity.
 But in the second period Trinity played some fine rugby and went on to win 17–3.
 The Yorkshire Cup defeat seemed to have an adverse effect on Keighley who won only one of their 20 remaining games up to the end of the 1951–52 season and they finished third from the bottom of the league.

 The 1952–53 season opened on 6 September.
 The eighth Australian touring side opened their campaign with a game at Lawkholme Lane – for the first time in front of the television cameras.
 Keighley were on the wrong end of a thrashing as the Aussies scored a half-century and beat the previous best score for a touring side in an opening match.

-Probably the most important changes on the administrative side came in December 1953, when an entirely new board of directors took over.
+Bert Cook joined Keighley from Leeds on 21 September 1953, as player-coach.
+After a major financial crisis, when an entirely new board of directors took over in December 1953.
 On Wednesday, 9 December, following a major financial crisis, the existing members of the board resigned and were replaced by an entirely new board.
 Share capital was increased from £3,000 to £10,000 through the issuing of an additional 7,000 £1 shares.
 The traditional playing colours of blue and white were discarded in favour of the present colours of red, white and green.

 In 1957 the board bought the Lawkholme Lane rugby ground, cricket ground, bowling green and cottages for £10,000.
+In the late 1950s, Keighley had some notable backs, in the 1957–58 season fullback Joe Phillips, and three-quarters Dave Smith, Terry Hollindrake, Derek Hallas and Roy Bleasby, between them scored no less than 89 tries.